Opentrons/opentrons/api/docs/v2/new_pipette.rst

 Flex Pipette Flow Rates
 -----------------------

-The following section provides data on the default aspirate, dispense, and blow-out flow rates for Flex pipettes.
+The following table provides data on the default aspirate, dispense, and blow-out flow rates (in µL/s) for Flex pipettes.

 INFORMATION TBD

-.. we're checking

 OT-2 Pipette Flow Rates
 -----------------------

 The following table provides data on the default aspirate, dispense, and blow-out flow rates (in µL/s) for OT-2 GEN2 pipettes.
-.. removed and saved GEN1 info

 +---------------------------------+---------------+---------------+---------------+
 | Pipette                         | Aspirate      | Dispense      | Blow-out      |